alukosdev/ccsp/standards/nist-sp-800-37.md

 ---
 categories: [Standards, Risk Management Standards]
-icon: stop
 tags: [nist]
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# NIST SP 800-37
+# NIST SP 800-37*

 > Guide for Applying the Risk Management Framework to Federal Information Systems